-Since the scar treatment is non-invasive, depending on the treatment, they require none or minimal pain medication or sedation.
+Since the scar treatment is non-invasive, depending on the treatment, they require no or minimal pain medication or sedation.

 Treatments and procedures

-Microdermabrasion - Using the machine the surface of your skin is cleansed and the blocked pores are emptied with a vacuuming action.
+Microdermabrasion – Using the machine the surface of your skin is cleansed and the blocked pores are emptied with a vacuuming action.
 The device then cleanses the skin and puts a layer of corundum crystals on the skin which helps in removing the dead skin cells.
-The dead skin cells and the crystals are then suctioned up and discarded in a waste container, giving you a healthy glow.
+The dead skin cells and the crystals are then suctioned up and discarded in a waste container, giving you a more even tone and texture.

 Microneedling – For your comfort, at Aesthetix, we apply a layer of topical anaesthetic to the skin which is left on the surface of your skin 30 minutes before the scar removal procedure.
 Depending on your needs the skin needling device is then moved over your skin in a specific pattern.
 During the process, you will feel a prickling sensation as the roller moves over the surface.
 However, the procedure is not uncomfortable after the targeted area has been treated.

-Microlipoinjection - This procedure requires you to take a local or general anaesthetic.
+Microlipoinjection – This procedure requires you to have a local or general anaesthetic depending on the area to be treated.
 The fat from your donor site is extracted via an incision.
 Once removed and separated from other fluids, the fat is then injected into your recipient site.

 Cosmetic fillers – Hyaluronic acid (HA) is a smooth injectable gel made from natural sugar complex found in living cells, including human skin.
 The dermatologist injects this natural gel into the affected area.
 HA helps to keep the skin hydrated and gives it a visibly structured appearance by combining with collagen and elastin in your skin.